-Press and Media Freedoms: Privately owned print media, including daily and weekly newspapers, were active and offered a range of opinions.
-There were claims, however, that the government did not allow fair access to opposition and independent media.
-In public statements the prime minister threatened journalists and singled out the sole independent media outlet as the cause for the country's problems.
+Press and Media Freedom: Privately owned print media, including daily and weekly newspapers, were active.
+There were claims, however, that the government was hostile to opposition and independent media and did not provide them equal access to government officials.
+Senior government officials routinely refused to grant interviews to media outlets other than those supported by the government.